 - Ph.D., University of California, Berkeley

 Paul Nadal is an interdisciplinary scholar working at the intersection of literature and economy, with a particular focus on Asian American and Philippine Anglophone literature.
-Reading across literary and economic history, he brings archival research to the study of the novel and Marxist aesthetic theory to develop a multiscalar reading practice that elaborates historical meaning contextually and in the form of the work itself.
+Reading across literary and economic history, he brings archival research to the study of the novel, developing a multiscalar reading practice that elaborates historical meaning contextually and in the form of the works themselves.

 Nadal brings these research interests together in his current book project, Remittances, Literary and Economic, which develops the first sustained inquiry into the convergence between novels and remittances, or the money that migrant workers send home.
 Theorizing remittances not only as currency but as a heuristic for reading intersecting circulations of literature, people, ideas, and value, the book uncovers the surprising role that English-language literature played in the twentieth-century transformation of the Philippines into one of the world’s largest labor export economies.
 It argues that an important precursor to the migrant worker was the overseas writer, whose narratives of return envisaged remittances as comprising forms of labor that are part of, but remain irreducible to, market calculations of social life.
 His second project extends his ongoing interest in Marxist aesthetic theory and literary and economic history through a dual study of neoliberalism’s racial forms and Asian American literary emergence, tracing today’s digitally-driven knowledge economy to Cold War-era debates about race, family, time, and neoliberal human capital formation.